 – What languages are Kae exposed to?

-I communicate with him in English, however his school environment is totally Japanese.
 So sometimes he speaks Japanese and other times English.
-I think going to a public school would have benefited his language skills a lot more as the structure would have been better.
-So I can see that sometimes he struggles a little and becomes confused with other children.
+I think going to a public school would have benefited his language skills a lot more as the structure would have been better..
+I can see that sometimes he struggles a little and though confused with other children.

-– What kind of things do you do together when you are not working?
+– What kind of things do you do together with you are not working?

 All sorts!
 We go to the park.
 There’s a pool nearby we love to visit often.
 Other than that we spend time at home and I teach him a lot of different things myself and keep him productive.